By Jena Griffiths | March 13, 2015

 By Jena Griffiths | January 22, 2015

-Everyone is pondering the recent atrocities in France, and while I don’t think the cartoonists were totally innocent in this affair, I love what Richard Moss says about the real lions being mental constructs that we allow to devour us.
+Everyone is pondering the recent atrocities in France, and while I don’t think the cartoonists were totally innocent in this affair, I deeply appreciate what Richard Moss says about the real beast being mental constructs that we allow to devour us.

 (Apparently there are no genuine records of this ever happening!)